Manipur State League

-The Manipur State League is the highest state-level football league in Manipur, India.
-It has been organised since 2006 by the All Manipur Football Association under the Vision India program with guidance from the AFC and the AIFF.
+The Manipur State League is a state-level football league in Manipur, India.
+It has been organised since 2006 by the All Manipur Football Association.
+It was the highest state league until the 2022–23 season, when the champions of Manipur Premier League was given the spot for promotion to I-League 3.

 History

 The league is a 17-team affair which is usually played on a home-and-away format over a period of several months.
 NISA from Thangmeiband have won MSL four times, and Tiddim Road Athletic Union won two times.